Cyfrin/Updraft/courses/formal-verification/1-horse-store/42-solidity-opcodes-from-bytecode/+page.md

 ### Breaking Down Solidity

-In this lesson we're going to breakdown Solidity into it's component bytecode and directly compare the op codes in Solidity with those of Huff.
+In this lesson we're going to breakdown Solidity into it's component bytecode and directly compare the opcodes in Solidity with those of Huff.

-Start by creating a new folder named `breakdowns`, we'll be compiling our op code breakdowns in here.
+Start by creating a new folder named `breakdowns`, we'll be compiling our opcode breakdowns in here.

 Navigate to `out/horseStoreV1/HorseStore.sol/HorseStore.json`.
 This is the ABI of our deployed HorseStore contract.
 Within this file you'll find a `bytecode` object with an `object` property.
-This represents our op codes for the contract in bytecode!
+This represents our opcodes for the contract in bytecode!

 ![solidity-opcodes-from-bytecode1](/formal-verification-1/42-solidity-opcodes-from-bytecode/solidity-opcodes-from-bytecode1.png)

 Create a new file named `solc-breakdowns.c++`.
 This won't actually be a C++ file, but some of the syntax highlighting for C++ will make things easier on us.
 You can paste your bytecode to the top of this file as a comment for reference.

-As we know, every 2 digits in this bytecode represents an op code.
+As we know, every 2 digits in this bytecode represents an opcode.
 For example, the very first pair `60` is `PUSH1`.
 We could absolutely go through the bytecode, pair by pair and break things down that way.

 But that's a lot of work.

 Let's take our bytecode and paste it into the **[evm.codes playground](https://www.evm.codes/playground)**.
-By switching the left panel to `mneumonic` via the drop down we'll be given a list of the op codes for this contract!
+By switching the left panel to `mneumonic` via the drop down we'll be given a list of the opcodes for this contract!
 It should look something like this:

 <details>
 <Summary> Op Codes </summary>